kubeflow/example-seldon/README.md

     * Runs the build and push script (using DockerInDocker)
     * Starts a kubeflow TfJob to train the model and save the results to the persistent volume

-You can launch this workflow with
+You can launch this workflow with the following:

 ```
-argo submit training-mnist-workflow.yaml
+argo submit training-mnist-workflow.yaml -p tfjob-version-hack=$RANDOM
 ```

+There is a hack to ensure a random TfJob due to this issue in [kubeflow](https://github.com/tensorflow/k8s/issues/322).

+When its finished, delete it, as the the current persistent volume is a GCS disk with ReadOnlyOnce so we need to free the persistent volume claim.

 # Serve Model